Huddled Syrians yearning to breathe free must take their yearnings elsewhereDec 12 2015

 Murray says we need to merge again if we hope to stem this fragmentation, and has taken that step himself, moving his family to a small, rural Maryland town.
 Bill Clinton, after reading “The Big Sort”, sounded the same theme, saying, "Some of us are going to have to cross the street, folks".
 That way the 20% would be in place to transfuse their values to the 30% because “the new upper class just need to start preaching what they practice”, says Murray.

-We're informative.
-We're free.
+We do our best to be informative.
+No advertising.
 And we don't bombard your inbox.
 We only send you an e-mail every 10 days or so when we have new stuff.

 Just click HERE to join.